-When starting this course it was unknown what visualization was truly about.
-Its not about drawing nice pictures, but the entire process from getting the measured data up until the rendering process; the entire visualization pipeline.
+When we first started this course we did'nt know what visualization was truly about.
+It's not about drawing nice pictures, but the entire process from getting the measured data up until the rendering process; the entire visualization pipeline.

-In essence, visualization itself is a field in which many specializations of other fields are used.
-Physics, mathematics, computer science, computer graphics and probably many more can be thought of.
+So, visualization itself is a field in which many specializations of other fields are used.
+Think of physics, mathematics, computer science, computer graphics and probably many more.

 A lot of research is still being done.
 The translation from 3D to 2D brings difficulties.
-Some information is hard to visualize in two and/or three dimensions.
+Some information is hard to visualize in 2 and/or 3 dimensions.
 The bigger glyphs get, the more they overlap.
 If you use blending, some details are lost but some new information may be gained.
 These examples are only a two of many more tradeoffs when visualizing large datasets.